n3twork5/xharvester/README.md

 Unified Command & Control: A single Python-based interface to orchestrate a wide array of specialized hardware and software tools.

-Modular Architecture: Enables users to run specific reconnaissance modules (--rf, --wifi, --auto, --bt, --ics) independently or in combination for a full-spectrum assessment.
+Modular Architecture: Enables users to run xharvestor in full-spectrum.

 Automated Evidence Collection: Automatically saves all findings in structured, standardized formats: